wp-plugins/gwolle-gb/readme.txt

 * More translations (send them in).
 * Frontend: Add option to show only one entry with $_GET entry_id (use no-follow links).
 * Frontend: Make it possible for an admin to reply to an entry (extra db field).
+* Frontend: HTML5 markup.
+* Frontend: Add filters for the Form in write.php.
 * Widget: Add option to not show admin entries.
 * Widget: Add option to select number of words.
 * SEO: Add title and desc of first entry to SEO meta in html (probably with javascript).